Skip to main content

 2FA with Single-Sign On

-When users sign in to the Boomi Enterprise Platform using single-sign on (SSO), 2FA is not enforced.
+2FA is not enforced when users sign in to the Boomi Enterprise Platform using single-sign on (SSO).
 Only administrators with both SSO and 2FA enabled can manually sign in with their Platform credentials, in which case they will enter an authentication code provided by their TOTP authenticator application.

 Authenticating API calls with 2FA